rChwiecko/Trivia-Trials/README.md

 Follow the same steps as accessing Developer tools.

 ## Additional Information
-To access documentation, open the Documentation folder in file explorer and open the html files in your webpage
+To access documentation, open the Documentation folder in file explorer and open the html files in your webpage.